Undergraduate Interdisciplinary Studies Minor

 Overview of Program

 This minor is a great option for students to make their medical school application stand out!
-In fact, many students earn credits in this program to be a more competitive graduate, medical, or law school applicant.
-Graduates of the program are also more competitive candidates for positions in the biomedical engineering industry, one of the fastest growing industries in the U.S.
+In fact, many students earn credits in this program to be more competitive as graduate, medical, or law school applicants.
+Graduates of the program are also more competitive for positions in the biomedical engineering industry, one of the fastest growing industries in the U.S.

-When pursuing the Biomedical Engineering minor, you should plan on adding an additional semester to your anticipated graduation date.
+When pursuing the Biomedical Engineering minor, you may need an additional semester to reach graduation.
 However, you may be able to count some of the Biomedical Engineering minor requirements toward your specific degree requirements.
 Check with Sara Neys, Biomedical Engineering Advisor, for prerequisite requirements on required courses and electives.

 Interdisciplinary Studies Minor Coursework

 All Biomedical Engineering minor students will be required to take the following three courses: